 - The food court is convenient and less expensive than a full-service restaurant.
 It offers a lot of food choices.

-- You get all the benefits of being in a Disney resort, such as Extra Magic Hours, room package delivery, transportation, etc.
+- You get all the benefits of being in a Disney resort, such as Early Theme Park Entry, Extended Evening Theme Park Hours, room package delivery, free on-property transportation, etc.

 - You can share the pool at Port Orleans French Quarter, and you can walk there.